ARMmbed/mbed-os-5-docs/docs/getting_started/first_program.md

 # Your first application

-We have an example application called [Blinky](https://github.com/ARMmbed/mbed-blinky-morpheus) that you can use to get to know mbed OS and the build tools.
+We have an example application called [Blinky](https://github.com/ARMmbed/mbed-blinky-morpheus) that you can use to get to know mbed OS and the development tools.

 You can try any of these tools: